philipturner/swift-xtb/README.md

 - Real-space formalism
   - Removes orbital basis sets, drastically simplifying the functional form.
   - Reduces the number of FFTs, a bottleneck that dominates computation time.
-  - Most DFT libraries (GAUSSIAN, GAMESS, Terachem) uses the plane-wave formalism.
+  - Most DFT libraries (GAUSSIAN, GAMESS, TeraChem) uses the plane-wave formalism.
 This formalism is well-suited to CPUs, but not GPUs.
 - [Universal XC functional](https://www.science.org/doi/10.1126/science.abj6511) (2021)
   - More accurate than the B3LYP functional used for mechanosynthesis research, or at least not significantly worse.
   - The XC functional is often 90% of the maintenance and complexity of a DFT codebase.
 DeepMind's neural network makes the XC code ridiculously simple.